-Ron first fell in love with the wood lathe in High School and has always came back to it throughout his life.
+Ron first fell in love with the wood lathe in High School and has always come back to it throughout his life.
 Years ago he purchased an old WWII Craftsman wood lathe and made a great deal of artistic pieces with it despite bad bearings and “standard issue” tools.

-Later, he progressed to better lathes, chucks and high speed steel tools; but the fun never ceased because there is always something more for a woodturner to learn, additional skills to master and opportunities to pass on the skills you have acquired.
+Later, he progressed to better lathes, chucks, and high-speed steel tools; but the fun never ceased because there is always something more for a woodturner to learn, additional skills to master, and opportunities to pass on the skills you have acquired.
 That challenge and freshness is what drew him to and keeps him engaged in segmented turnings.